nashaofu/dash/README.md

 Then, you can use it by accessing `http://127.0.0.1:3000` in your browser.
 The default username and password are `username/password`.

-If you need to customize the configuration, you can copy the `settings.example.toml` file in the project root directory to the `/opt/dash/data` directory and rename it to `settings.toml`.
+If you need to customize the configuration, you can copy the `settings.example.yaml` file in the project root directory to the `/opt/dash/data` directory and rename it to `settings.yaml`.
 For specific configurations, refer to the Configuration section.

 ### Using system